schutm/wakala/example/README.md

 ./rebar get-deps compile
 ./start.sh
 ```
-and point your browser to the return URL.
+and point your browser to the returned URL.

 On a windows like system
 ========================